bertaye/BasicSIMD/README.md

   - Multiplication
   - Division (for floating-point and double-precision)
   - Equality comparison
+- Both compile time and run time check for SIMD capabilities
 - Automatic vectorization with significant performance improvements
 - Comprehensive test suite using Google Test
 - Performance benchmarks using Google Benchmark